 Reasons we stay in bad jobs:

-- Keep hoping it will get better – Well, sometimes it can.
-And it’s worth trying before jumping to that next job.
+Well, sometimes it can.
+And it’s worth at least trying to turn things around before jumping to that next job.
 But there comes a time when the fantasy of change meets the harsh reality of continued misery!

 What to do if you stay in bad jobs